 HEAD TO A GALLERY: Science Museum

 On the last Wednesday of the month, the Science Museum hosts a ‘Late’ event, with each themed around a new scientific subject.
-Now is an excellent time to pay a visit, as the museum’s newest exhibition The Sun: Living With Our Star is now open.
 While the exhibitions, talks and hands-on pop-ups change month by month, live music and a silent disco are mainstays.
 Our favourite staple is the Highlights Tour, where a volunteer will take guests on a whistle-stop tour at all the best bits, plus items not usually on display to the public.
 If you don’t fancy a night trip, make a day of it by taking in the sweep of the Natural History Museum (its annual ice rink is about to open), the V&A and the Science Museum.

 Exhibition Road, Kensington, SW7 2DD

-Following a successful launch in the City in 2016, crazy golf club Swingers opened a new larger site in the West End this summer.
-This time, the venue has taken on a British seaside/1920s English Riviera theme and there are two different nine-hole golf courses – perfect for repeat visits.
-Street food vendors located in beach huts include Patty & Bun, Made of Dough, Breddos Tacos and Hackney Gelato – a great alternative to the usual cocktails.
+After successfully launching in the City in 2016, crazy golf club Swingers opened a larger site in the West End last year.
+This venue has taken on a British seaside/1920s English Riviera theme and there are two quite different nine-hole golf courses – perfect for repeat visits.
+Street-food vendors located in beach huts include Patty & Bun, Made of Dough, Breddos Tacos and Hackney Gelato – a great alternative to the usual cocktails.
 Other crazy golf options across the city include Junkyard Golf, Plonk and Puttshack.

 MAKE YOUR OWN CERAMICS: Turning Earth

 Super-stylish ceramic community Turning Earth has a range of evening masterclasses for beginners.
-Across its two sites in Hoxton and Leyton, courses run year-round and everyone is taught by an experienced Turning Earth artist.
-Each class has only 12 students per teacher so you can expect plenty of individual attention, and classes cover both hand-building techniques and wheel throwing.
-When students 'graduate', they can become a studio member and come and go whenever they want to get making.
-Get in there quick – when new classes go on sale, they tend to sell out instantly.
+Across its two sites in Hoxton and Leyton, courses run year-round and everyone is taught by an experienced artist.
+It’s only 12 students per teacher so you can expect plenty of individual attention, with classes covering both hand-building techniques and wheel throwing.
+When students ‘graduate’, they can become a studio member, coming and going whenever they want to get making.
+Be quick – when new classes go on sale, they tend to sell out instantly.

 DISCLAIMER: We endeavour to always credit the correct original source of every image we use.
 If you think a credit may be incorrect, please contact us at firstname.lastname@example.org.